kubernetes/kops/docs/run_in_existing_vpc.md

   kops update cluster ${CLUSTER_NAME} --yes
   ```

-  This will add an additional Tag to your aws vpc resource.
+  This will add an additional tag to your AWS VPC resource.
 This tag
   will be removed automatically if you delete your kops cluster.

   ```
   "kubernetes.io/cluster/<cluster-name>" = "shared"
   ```

-  **Prior to kops 1.8 this Tag Key was `KubernetesCluster` which is obsolete and should
-  not be used anymore as it only supports one cluster.**

 ### VPC with multiple CIDRs

-AWS now allows you to add more CIDRs to a VPC, the param `additionalNetworkCIDRs` allows you to specify any additional CIDRs added to the VPC.
+AWS allows you to add more CIDRs to a VPC.
+The parameter `additionalNetworkCIDRs` allows you to specify any additional CIDRs added to the VPC.

 ```yaml
 metadata: